User Guide

 Exclude List

-Manage which applications PositionPro should ignore.
+Manage which applications PositionPro should ignore entirely.
 See section 8 above for details.

 Monitor Profiles